When starting a business, the biggest challenge you will face is understanding the issues your business is solving for your customers.

 Here you can clearly see that a business model is at the centre of a business plan.

-Your business model explains how the business is positioned within the industry’s value chain and how it organises its relations with its clients, suppliers, and partners in order to generate profits.
+Your business model explains how the business is positioned within the industry’s value chain and how it organises its relations with its clients, suppliers, and partners to generate profits.

 On the flip side, your business plan translates this positioning into a chain of strategic actions and quantifies its financial impact.